Guite/MostHelp/bundles/de.guite.modulestudio.help/doc/98-Changelog.md

 * Fixed wrong variable names for moderation groups in notification helper (#954).
 * Improved usage of tree verification and recovery.
 * Improved referencing the base path in templates (#953).
+* Added tree node actions for moving to top and bottom.

 ## ModuleStudio 0.7.1 (Jan 18, 2017)